 Ultimate Checklist For Your Multilingual App

-To get started for a multilingual app, here’s a simple checklist for you:
+To get started with a multilingual app, here’s a simple checklist for you:

 - Which languages do your consumers speak?